DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 ### Test in Cloud Testing Services

-TestCafe can also run tests in cloud testing services like BrowserStack or SauceLabs.
+TestCafe can also run tests in cloud testing services such as BrowserStack or SauceLabs.
 Install the [browser provider](../../concepts/browsers.md#browser-providers) for your service and specify the browser alias as described in the browser provider documentation.

 For instance, to use SauceLabs, install the [testcafe-browser-provider-saucelabs](https://github.com/DevExpress/testcafe-browser-provider-saucelabs) module from `npm` and run tests as follows: